Description of Ukraine: Composition of the original 1651 edition

-Beauplan's first published work, in which he described his research in the southeastern provinces of the Polish–Lithuanian Commonwealth and his observations of their inhabitants, the Cossacks and Crimean Tatars, had a rather misleading title:: «Description des contrés du Royaume de Pologne» (Description of the Kingdom of Poland; Rouen 1651).
-Despite the small circulation limited by the circumstances, the book was a success.
+After returning to France, owing to the general interest in the subject of the Cossack wars, Guillaume Le Vasseur de Beauplan published, in a print run of one hundred copies, a small work entitled Description des contrées du royaume de Pologne, contenues depuis les confins de la Moscovie, jusques aux limites de la Transylvanie (Description of the Regions of the Kingdom of Poland, extending from the borders of Muscovy to the frontiers of Transylvania; Rouen 1651).
+Despite the small circulation, the book was a success.
 Especially because the book appeared shortly after the famous Battle of Berestechko (28 June – 10 July 1651), in which Polish troops defeated their Cossack and Tatar opponents.

 Essar & Pernal (1990) found that the original 1651 edition had two parts: introductory materials and Ukraine.
 Part 2 about Ukraine discussed the following topics: Kiev, the Cossacks (in two chapters), nobles, peasants, other cities and environs, Crimea and the Crimean Tatars, customs, medicine, fauna, and a conclusion.
-The revised and expanded edition of 1660 had three parts: part 1 had slightly different introductory materials (8 pages); part 2 was about Ukraine (88.5 pages), with added chapters about climate and Easter celebrations; and a new part 3 was added about Poland (24.5 pages, about royal institutions; the Polish nobility; military equipment; banquets; and a conclusion).
+Joan Blaeu's Dutch translation from 1664 is based on this shorter first French-language edition from 1651.

 Revised edition 1660

 Depiction of Cossacks.
 Detail of the General Map of Ukraine (1648), Beauplan's earlier work.

-The success of the first edition of the Description and the constant unrest in the Ukrainian lands encouraged Beauplan and his publisher Jacques Caillou to publish a new second, revised edition of the work in 1660 with an expanded text and the renamed title Description d'Ukranie.
-This edition actually contains the full text of the 1651 edition, a dedication to king John II Casimir Vasa and a 'Word to the Reader' (Description 1651, pp. III-VII).
+The success of the first edition of the Description and the constant unrest in the Ukrainian lands encouraged Beauplan and his publisher Jacques Caillou to publish a new second, revised edition of the work in 1660 with an expanded text and the renamed title Description d’Ukranie, qui sont plusieurs provinces du royaume de Pologne, contenues depuis les confins de la Moscovie, jusques aux limites de la Transylvanie.
+Ensemble leurs moeurs, facons de viures, et de faire la Guerre (Description of Ukraine, which comprises several provinces of the Kingdom of Poland, stretching from the borders of Muscovy to the frontiers of Transylvania, along with their customs, ways of life, and methods of waging war., Rouen 1660).

+The revised and expanded edition of 1660 had three parts: part 1 had slightly different introductory materials (8 pages); part 2 was about Ukraine (88.5 pages), with added chapters about climate and Easter celebrations; and a new part 3 was added about Poland (24.5 pages, about royal institutions; the Polish nobility; military equipment; banquets; and a conclusion).
+This edition actually contains the full text of the 1651 edition with a description of Poland itself, a dedication to king John II Casimir Vasa, and a 'Word to the Reader'.
 The text of the 1660 edition was repeated in the version published in Rouen in 1661.
 The book became the best-known and most frequently re-edited and translated 17th-century source that provided a geographical, economic, cultural, societal and demographic description of Ukraine.
-In the book, Ukraine was described as a territory between Muscovy and Transylvania.
 At least 26 editions in at least nine different languages were published from 1651 to 1981.
 It has seen ongoing prints ever since.